The Exorcist: After release

 The Exorcists box office records stood for years.
 It was the top-grossing R-rated horror film for almost half a century.
 In 1999, The Sixth Sense beat the film as the highest-grossing supernatural horror film until It took that honor in 2017.
 (Note: Those rankings are based on numbers unadjusted for inflation.
 In 2019, Forbes writer Travis Bean recalculated the revenues of the top-grossing horror films of all time by adjusting all of them to that year's ticket prices.
 By that metric, The Exorcist had earned nearly a billion dollars, second only to Jaws, restoring The Exorcist to the status of all-time top-grossing supernatural and R-rated horror film.)
 On both charts, The Exorcist, along with The Blair Witch Project, are the only 20th-century releases in the top ten.

 Since its release, The Exorcists critical reputation has grown.
 The director's cut received an 88% rating from the same site, with a 7.30 rating, based on 82 reviews, while its consensus reading "The Exorcist has withstood the test of time, and it still has that renegade feel and the power to shock."
 On Metacritic, the film has a weighted average score of 83 out of 100 based on 22 critics, indicating "universal acclaim".
 Chicago Tribune film critic Gene Siskel named it one of the top five films of 1973.
 The English film critic Mark Kermode believes The Exorcist to be the best film ever made.

 Director Martin Scorsese put The Exorcist on his list of the 11 scariest horror films of all time.
 Other filmmakers, including Stanley Kubrick, Robert Eggers, Alex Proyas, and David Fincher, have cited The Exorcist as a favorite.
 In 2008, it was named one of Empires "500 Greatest Movies Ever Made".
 The Times put it on a similar list of a thousand films.
 John Carpenter listed The Exorcist as one of his top eight scariest horror classics, and said it influenced his 1980 film The Fog.

 Some critics wondered, in advance of its 2000 re-release, whether The Exorcist would affect contemporary audiences, since it had been so widely imitated and emulated.
 The Hartford Courants Malcolm Johnson described it as a "little old hat in 2000".
 Some scenes, such as Ritalin being proposed as a treatment for Regan, provoked unintended laughter.
 But the film's performances were still effective, and the longer version made the medical professionals seem like "witch doctors".
 The Tribune found it "a deeper movie now".
 Friedkin, an odd choice to direct at the time, now proved the best for critic Michael Wilmington, as he knew "how to convey a convincing atmosphere of modern chaos and dread".
-In 2022 Rolling Stone ranked the movie at #1 on a 101 Best Horror Movies of All Time.
+In 2022 Rolling Stone ranked the movie at No. 1 on a 101 Best Horror Movies of All Time.